 · At the conclusion of the tournament, passes will be returned to the coach (even if suspension has not been completed).
 A complete report will be sent to the appropriate State Association within 72 hours of the conclusion of the tournament for possible further discipline.

 DETERMINATION OF GROUP WINNERS

 In group play, there will be no overtime games.
 Standings in a group will be determined by:

 1. GAME POINTS: 3 points for a Win, 1 point for a Tie, 0 points for a Loss.

 A. Head to Head Result.
 If no clear winner;

-B. Net Goal Differential with a Maximum of Four (4) goal differential per game.
+B. Net Goal Differential with a Maximum of THREE (3) goal differential per game.
 If no clear winner;

-D. Least Amount of Goals Allowed (total for all games - no maximum).
+C. Least Amount of Goals Allowed (Maximum of 3 per game).
 If no clear winner;

-E. Most Goals Scored with a Maximum of Four (4) goals per game.
+D. Most Goals Scored with a Maximum of THREE (3) goals per game.
 If no clear winner;